dani94c/NomadAdvisor-Graph/README.md

 For more details regarding the project, you can consult the [official documentation.](/docs/documentation.pdf)

 ## Credits
-D. Comola, E. Petrangeli, C. Aparo, L. Fontanelli
+This application has been developed by D. Comola, E. Petrangeli, C. Aparo, L. Fontanelli as part of the Large Scale and Multistructured Databases course for the MSc in Computer Engineering @ Univerisity of Pisa in 2018.